To read the article on Haflinger Sport Horses that appeared in the 2012 September/October issue of Warmbloods Today magazine, click HERE

 We invite you to inquire about our services, including: stud services,

 horses for sale, payment plans, and our significant discounts for foals purchased in utero.
 For more information on in-utero foal purchases, please click

 HERE.
 We also offer several breeding discounts and breeders' incentives to our clients.

 We are located in Laingsburg, Michigan, 30 minutes Northeast of Michigan State University.
-Please feel free to contact us via e-mail at email@example.com or by phone (b) 517 410 8000 or (h) 517 651 2011.
+Please feel free to contact us via e-mail at firstname.lastname@example.org or by phone (b) 517 410 8000.
 Credit card payments through PayPal are also accepted.